modestas612/coming-soon-page/README.md

 # Coming soon page

-You can use the Coming soon [here](https://modestas612.github.io/coming-soon-page/).
+You can use the Coming soon page [here](https://modestas612.github.io/coming-soon-page/).